apache/incubator-devlake-website/docs/Configuration/Tutorial.md

 - Step 2.4 - Start data collection.
 Choose the desired [mode](#step-2---collect-data-in-a-project) for collecting data.

+### Step 3 - Check the Data in Grafana Dashboards
+To view the collected data, click on the "Dashboards" button located in the top-right corner of Config UI.
+For detailed instructions, please refer to the [Grafana manuals](Dashboards/GrafanaUserGuide.md).

 ## Examples
 For detailed examples, please refer to the respective documentation files available in this folder, such as [GitHub configuration](GitHub.md), [GitLab configuration](GitLab.md), [Jira configuration](Jira.md) and more.
 They provide step-by-step instructions and guidance for configuring DevLake with different platforms.